Where to Blog for Money: 15 Blogs To Apply To In Order To Become a Paid Contributor

 Build your name: This always helps!

-Do your homework and optimize your digital footprint for any background checks.
-The top search results for your name should ideally be owned by you.
-Linking to your social media accounts throughout the blog will help boost them.
 Getting listed in as many genuine places as you can is also very important.
 If you a local blogger, for example, spend a day to get listed in prominent local directories that offer a separate listing your your brand name, like DirJournal and Patch for example.

 Conclusion